nelson-n/cs-math-nn/DataStructuresAlgorithms/BigOCheatsheet.md

 - Array random access: O(1)

 ## Sorting and Searching
+- Search slowest possible time: O(n)

+- Linear search: O(n)
+    - Data does not need to be sorted.
+    - Used when you only need to search the data once, and it is not worth sorting.

 - Binary search: O(log n)
+    - Requires that data is sorted first, search occurs in-place.
+    - Used when you need to repeatedly search data.

-- Comparison sorts fastest possible time: O(n log n)
+- Comparison sort fastest possible time: O(n log n)
 - Linear sort fastest possibe time: O(n)

 - Insertion Sort: O(n^2)